 You can not drive for it prescribed.
 The number and restrictiveness of speed limits has exceeded me.
 A sharp bend on a wide, perfectly level road?
 Limited to 20km / h.
 Less spicy?
 Limited to 40km / h.
 A more serious arc on the express?
 60km / h.
 Even by bike we often exceed the allowed speed 2 or 3 times.
 The roadster stands often, sometimes even stops us.
 Mainly to ask if we like it in Albania and thank you for being satisfied.

 What's the most important of course on this blog is: how do you ride a bike around Albania?
 Perfectly.
-In my opinion, one billion times better than in Montenegro and six times better than in Poland.
-The drivers bypass us with such a large arch that sometimes I'm afraid that they will fall into the left ditch.
-If they are ahead of the turn and it turns out that something will go to the forefront, they will pass with it to the millimeter, but from us they will still leave a safe distance.
-I suspect that this is due to our typical tourist appearance and the fact that the tourist is a VIP here, but it is irrelevant.
-Even on a very busy outing from Tirana, a string of cars passed us "in Norwegian".
+In my opinion, some billion times better than in Montenegro and six times better than in Poland.
+Drivers avoid us with such a big curve that sometimes I am afraid that they will fall into the left ditch.
+If they are overtaking at the bend and it turns out that something is ahead of them, they will pass with it by millimeters, but they will still leave a safe distance from us.
+I suspect that this is due to our typical tourist appearance and the fact that the tourist is a VIP here, but it does not matter.
+Even on a very busy exit from Tirana, a string of cars passed us "in Norwegian".
 This is probably the biggest surprise of the trip.